 - Transportation – Dugout canoes are used to navigate rivers.

-- Clothing – Traditionally, bark from the cocüa tree is beaten with a stone to create a soft fibre to use for hammocks, clothing and baby carriers.
+- Clothing – Traditionally, bark from the cocüa tree is beaten with a stone to create a soft fiber to use for hammocks, clothing and baby carriers.
 Today, the Emberá buy specially designed tribal fabrics.
 The fabric used by the women is changed every 30 days.
 Normally the women are topless, but on special occasions they will wear beads and Panamanian coins that have been handed down.
 The earrings and bracelets worn are made from melted five cent coins.
 Necklaces and other items of adornment are made with plastic beads.
 Teeth from monkeys and other animals were used as accessories before hunting was restricted.

 - Body paint – Paint is applied to bodies for special events and the artwork will last for seven days.
 Dark dye is made from berries of the genip tree and the red dye is from the achiote tree.
 Body paint is also used as a mosquito repellent.
 When a baby is born, they paint the entire baby with this paint as protection.
 Women also dye their hair black with these dyes.